No need to plan your future analysis… Go straight aheadLatest updated: November 18, 2021

 * down to 1 µs/1 MHz with Analog Ramp Generator (ARG) option

-So, why are these differences important?
+So, why are these differences between record frequencies and time base important?

 Great results all the time… just go straight ahead